FAQs

 In-person: Where you and your nurse, doctor or midwife are physically present in the same location.

-For example, a telemedicine early medical abortion (EMA) is where you talk to a nurse, doctor or midwife over the phone or on a video call and then collect the medicines from a pharmacy, clinic or get them sent to you by courier.
+For example, a telemedicine early medical abortion is where you talk to a nurse, doctor or midwife over the phone or on a video call and then collect the medicines from a pharmacy, clinic or get them sent to you by courier.

 What does ‘trimester’ mean?